Nau Nihal Singh: Child adoptions

 When Nau Nihal Singh was declared as Maharaja of Sikh Empire, he adopted his cousin's son, Bhagwan Singh from the Kanhaiya Misl.

 His second wife, Sahib Kaur was pregnant at the time of his death and posthumously gave birth to their son, Jawahar Singh who was a stillborn.
-It is alleged that she was poised with the motive of terminating her pregnancy.
+It is alleged that she was poisoned with the motive of terminating her pregnancy.
 Sohan Lal Suri claimed that Sher Singh gave the wives of Nau Nihal Singh medicines to terminate their pregnancies.

+Wives

+According to Priya Atwal, the known wives of Nau Nihal Singh are: